ifandelse/machina.js/README.md

 ## Have More Questions?

 Read the [wiki](https://github.com/ifandelse/machina.js/wiki) and the source – you might find your answer and more!
 Check out the [issue](https://github.com/ifandelse/machina.js/issues/4) opened by @burin - a *great* example of how to use github issues to ask questions, provide sample code, etc. I only ask that if you open an issue, that it be *focused on a specific problem or bug* (not wide-open ambiguity, please).

+## What's Ahead?
+Wow, a _lot_ has changed in the JavaScript world since machina was first written in 2012.
+I plan to bring some of the amazing tools that have arisen to bear on machina, first to update the dev dependencies and then to improve the code base.
+In no particular order of intent:

+- [x] Add initial typescript definitions based on the latest version 4 (likely to ship as v5)
+- [ ] A ground-up rewrite in Typescript (in progress - this is slated for v6, and will likely involve breaking changes)
+- [ ] Convert tests to Jest
+- [ ] Convert build to use Typescript compiler
+- [ ] Retire the ancient examples (along with usage of bower & component, etc.)
+- [ ] Add a React and Vue example (likely based on the hierarchical FSM concepts)
+- [ ] Improve/Simplify Hierarchical FSM usage
+- [ ] Add a couple of additional formal FSM instance types